partykit/partykit/apps/docs/src/content/docs/guides/managing-environment-variables.md

 Please note that this command will take precendence over any previously deployed secrets, overriding their values for this particular deployment.

-If you are not using `.env` file, you can specify the variable values by using the following command (here we assume that we are deploying two variables: `API_KEY` and `HOST`, which correspond to your locally set variables):
+If you are not using `.env` file, you can specify the variable values by using the following command (here we assume that we are deploying two variables: `API_KEY` and `HOST`, which correspond to your variables which were set locally):

 ```bash
 npx partykit deploy --var API_KEY=$API_KEY --var HOST=$HOST